typeof(1:5)

 substitute()can extract the unevaluated expression because it readsPRCODEwithout forcing the promise.- The lazy evaluation trap in function factories (Section 20.2) happens because the promise captures the expression and the environment at call time, but evaluates them later, when the environment may have changed.

-You cannot inspect promises from R without forcing them.
-Here is a function that tries:
+You cannot inspect promises from R without forcing them — a fundamental property of the design, not an oversight:

 f <- function(x) {